kennyk65/aws-teaching-demos/bedrock-agentcore-demo-2/README.md

 # This establishes a new agent in AgentCore.
 # The name and source file are given, as well as the execution role and
 # ECR repository to use.
 However, it does not actually build / start the agent.
-agentcore configure -n agentcore_demo -e my_agent.py --execution-role %ROLE_ARN% --ecr %REPO_URI% --requirements-file requirements.txt
+agentcore configure -n agentcore_demo_v2 -e my_agent_v2.py --execution-role %ROLE_ARN% --ecr %REPO_URI% --requirements-file requirements.txt

 # This simple command:
 # - builds a Docker container (using CodeBuild),